Crank mechanism statics - free body diagrams

 free body diagram of crank mechanism

-The following can be deduced from the diagrams.
+The following can be observed from the diagrams.

 Resolving forces along connecting rod and crank arm